camunda/camunda-docs/versioned_docs/version-8.1/self-managed/platform-deployment/helm-kubernetes/platforms/redhat-openshift.md

     -f values.yaml -f openshift.yaml --post-renderer ./patch.sh
 ```

-## Configuring Ingress using Routes for Zeebe Gateway
+## Configuring Ingress using routes for Zeebe Gateway

-The ingress on Openshift works slightly different from the Kubernetes default.
-The mechanism is called [Routes](https://docs.openshift.com/container-platform/4.10/networking/routes/route-configuration.html).
+The Ingress on OpenShift works slightly different from the Kubernetes default.
+The mechanism is called [routes](https://docs.openshift.com/container-platform/4.10/networking/routes/route-configuration.html).

-If you want to use these routes for the Zeebe Gateway, you can configure this through Ingress as well.
+To use these routes for the Zeebe Gateway, configure this through Ingress as well.

 ### Alternatives

-A simple alternative would be to install the Ingress Controller of choice and use it instead, for example [NGINX](https://www.redhat.com/en/blog/using-nginx-ingress-controller-red-hat-openshift).
+An alternative is to install the Ingress Controller of choice and use this instead; for example, [NGINX](https://www.redhat.com/en/blog/using-nginx-ingress-controller-red-hat-openshift).

 ### Prerequisite

-As the Zeebe Gateway uses `gRPC` which relies on `HTTP/2`, this [has to be enabled](https://docs.openshift.com/container-platform/4.10/networking/ingress-operator.html#nw-http2-haproxy_configuring-ingress).
+As the Zeebe Gateway uses `gRPC` (which relies on `HTTP/2`,) this [has to be enabled](https://docs.openshift.com/container-platform/4.10/networking/ingress-operator.html#nw-http2-haproxy_configuring-ingress).

 ### Required steps

-- Provide [TLS Secrets](https://kubernetes.io/docs/concepts/configuration/secret/#tls-secrets) for the Zeebe Gateway, the [Cert Manager](https://docs.openshift.com/container-platform/4.10/security/cert_manager_operator/index.html) might be helpful here:
+1. Provide [TLS Secrets](https://kubernetes.io/docs/concepts/configuration/secret/#tls-secrets) for the Zeebe Gateway, the [Cert Manager](https://docs.openshift.com/container-platform/4.10/security/cert_manager_operator/index.html) might be helpful here:

-  - One issued to the Zeebe Gateway Service Name, it needs to use the [pkcs8 syntax](https://www.openssl.org/docs/man3.1/man1/openssl-pkcs8.html) as netty only supports this, referenced as **Service Certificate Secret** or `<SERVICE_CERTIFICATE_SECRET_NAME>`
+- One issued to the Zeebe Gateway Service Name.
+This must use the [pkcs8 syntax](https://www.openssl.org/docs/man3.1/man1/openssl-pkcs8.html) as netty only supports this, referenced as **Service Certificate Secret** or `<SERVICE_CERTIFICATE_SECRET_NAME>`.
-  - One that is used on the exposed route, referenced as **External URL Certificate Secret** or `<EXTERNAL_URL_CERTIFICATE_SECRET_NAME>`
+- One that is used on the exposed route, referenced as **External URL Certificate Secret** or `<EXTERNAL_URL_CERTIFICATE_SECRET_NAME>`.

-- Configure your Zeebe Gateway Ingress to create a [reencrypt route](https://docs.openshift.com/container-platform/4.10/networking/routes/route-configuration.html#nw-ingress-creating-a-route-via-an-ingress_route-configuration):
+2. Configure your Zeebe Gateway Ingress to create a [reencrypt route](https://docs.openshift.com/container-platform/4.10/networking/routes/route-configuration.html#nw-ingress-creating-a-route-via-an-ingress_route-configuration):

 ```yaml
 zeebe-gateway: